-Develop brood stock selection and management protocols to optimize channel × blue hybrid embryo production.
 The project began on April 1, 2004.
 The following research institutions are involved:

 - Auburn University

 - Louisiana State University

+- Mississippi State University

-- Develop induced spawning techniques and management strategies to optimize gamete collection and storage. - Develop techniques to identify, assess and improve gamete quality. - Develop economically viable, standardized hatchery procedures and fertilization protocols to optimize hatching rate of hybrid embryos.
+• Develop economically viable, standardized hatchery procedures and fertilization protocols to optimize hatching rate of hybrid embryos.

 Attaining these objectives will result in techniques to induce spawning of brood stock to produce high quality hybrid embryos with improved hatch rate.

-The impact of wide-scale adoption of the hybrid should increase efficiency, productivity, sustainability and profitability in the catfish industry. - Mississippi State University - University of Memphis - USDA/ARS Harvest Select Farms, Inverness, Mississippi has also provided resources and research facilities for this project.
-PRINCIPAL ACCOMPLISHMENTS ...
+- University of Memphis - USDA/ARS

+Harvest Select Farms, Inverness, Mississippi has also provided resources and research facilities for this project.

 Temperature.
-A temperature × time model was developed to help predict the optimum time to initiate artificial spawning to produce hybrid fry.
-Channel catfish begin to spawn at approximately 100 degree-days after the pond water temperature reaches 21°C. This may be the appropriate time to initiate artificial spawning to produce hybrid catfish eggs.
+A temperature \times time model was developed to help predict the optimum time to initiate artificial spawning to produce hybrid fry.
+Channel catfish begin to spawn at approximately 100 degree-days after the pond water temperature reaches 21°C. This is the appropriate time to initiate artificial spawning to produce hybrid catfish eggs.
 The degreehour response time is not linear over temperatures ranging between 24 and 28°C when using the hormone LHRHa to induce ovulation in channel catfish females.
 The degree-hour response time is longer at cooler temperatures and females ovulate faster at higher temperatures.
 This is important because reasonable work schedules can now be formulated for commercial-scale production.
 Early spawning can be accomplished by heating water prior to the natural spawning season without any difference in success compared to the natural spawning season.
 If warm water is available, channel catfish can be spawned as early as the first of January.

 Ovulation rate and number of eggs released increases with increasing temperature.
-Hatch rate of hybrid embryos is improved if LHRHa-injected channel catfish females are stripped within 2 hours of first observed egg release.
+Hatch rate of hybrid embryos is improved if LHRHainjected channel catfish females are stripped within 2 hours of first observed egg release.
 Waiting longer will increase the number of eggs stripped, but this is more than offset by much lower hatch rate.

 Brood stock nutrition.
-Feeding standard 32% protein floating catfish feed 6 days per week for 2 months prior to spawning gives equal or better fry production than feeding highprotein diets.
+Feeding standard 32% protein floating catfish feed 6 days per week for 2 months prior to spawning gives equal or better fry production than feeding high-protein diets.
 Supplemental feeding with liver was detrimental to fry production.
 Supplementation of brood fish diets with menhaden fish oil and the long-chain, polyunsaturated fatty acids docosahexaenoic acid and arachidonic acid for 2 months prior to spawning can increase hybrid fry output 33% to 100% depending upon the initial condition of the females.
-Availability of forage fish, even at low levels, improves hybrid fry production.
+If the fish are in excellent condition, the fatty acid supplementation is not necessary.
+Supplementation of brood stock diets with the feeding of forage fish to channel catfish females, does not greatly impact hybrid fry production, but has strong positive effects on sperm production in blue catfish males.
+Addition of vitamin C (500-1.000 ppm) in the brood stock diet can increase hybrid fry output during the last part of the spawning season.

 Brood stock genetics.
 Strain of male blue catfish and/or strain of channel catfish female affected sperm production, hatching rate of hybrid embryos and total fry production.
-Genotype-environment interactions were also observed for sperm production.
+Genotypeenvironment interactions were also observed for sperm production.
 Utilization of genetic variation has the potential to double efficiency and productivity of hybrid embryo production.
 Use of crossbred channel catfish females did not improve hybrid fry production.
 Selection for body weight or inbreeding in channel catfish reduced hybrid fry production in some, but not all lines of channel catfish.
+There was also no benefit from using crossbred blue catfish males for improving sperm output.

 Induced spawning.
 At one location, no significant differences were observed between LHRHa, carp pituitary extract, and catfish pituitary extract to induce spawning for production of hybrid catfish fry.
 At a second location LHRHa was superior to carp pituitary extract, other forms of GnRH, and ovaprim for producing hybrid catfish fry.